Yenof/Chat-Panel/README.md

 Configurable chat colors and Font size.
 (Min size 5, max 50)

-Options for Bold, Italic, and Plain text.
+Options for Bold, Italic, and Plain font styles.

 Chat Area Height can be adjusted, recommended to be less than the height of your client.